 PROMOTERS AND VENUES

-Johnny B. Moses, a local disk jockey at a radio station in Waycross, GA. booked such bands as the Bushmen, Strange Bedfellows, Roemans, Candymen, James Gang, King David and the Slaves, and a host of other bands.
+Johnny B. Mosses, a local disk jockey at a radio station in Waycross, GA. booked such bands as the Bushmen, Strange Bedfellows, Roemans, Candymen, James Gang, King David and the Slaves, and a host of other bands.
 His weekend dances were known as the Bee Baby Hops.
 Johnny Bee booked bands for dances at:

 Photo used by permission of the Georgia Radio Hall of Fame, Inc.